littleraskol/Government-Variety-Pack/lrsk-gov-var/README.txt

 The field of civics mods has gotten more crowded, so I figured it would make sense to make a note about compatibility.
 This mod only adds new things to the game, in new files.
 There's no possibility of my mod conflicting with another due to both editing base game files.
 That said, there's no guarantee that all the civic combinations between my mods and others will make sense or be balanced.
 Also, if a mod radically changes the way ethics work (especially renaming the base ethics), compatibility will be shaky at best.

 5. Changes

+v1.4.6 (01-XX-19) - Balance and Weighting Audit #1
+-Elected Clergy: Changed edict duration bonus to +1 Pastor jobs per 40 pops.
+-Added new Pastor job: Specialist, like a Priest but consumes one less Consumer Goods and provides no Society Research.
+-Ascetic Virtues: Buffed to provide +15 years to leader age (was +10).
+-Republicanism: Buffed to provide -30% leader cost (was -20%).
+-Republicanism: Changed leader pool buff to +1 Administrator jobs per 50 pops.
+-Utilitarian Planning: Reduced to provide -5% pop food requirements (was -10%, which is equivalent to a tradition opener all on its own).
+-Utilitarian Planning: Removed -15% resettlement cost (Corvee System civic already does this, and it's quite strong).
+-Universal Sovereignty: Fixed tooltip (has erroneously shown the integration time reduction as a red malus forever, this is the base game doing something weird, but I have 100% verified reduces the integration time as desired (also nothing uses this in the base game anymore so will it last...??)).
+-Enlightened Liberalism, Void Affinity, and Astro-Prospecting Mainframe: Doubled both bonuses to +20% (have heard station output is weak as it stands).
+-Knight job: Overall reduction in crime suppression (some conditions improve this bonus).
+-Lifelong Learning: Buffed to provide +20% leader experience gain (was +15%, this modifier for civics using it tends to be only +10% and paired with a +1 boost to all leader skill levels rather than just some).
+-Colonial Fiefs, Unending Bloom, and Optimized Expansion: Nerfed to provide -5% starbase influence cost (was -10%, this is equivalent to a tradition right out the starting gate on top of the colonization speed boost!).
+-Reclamation Pools: Changed bonus to +10% food from jobs (food usage reduction was equivalent to a tradition opener all on its own, not as logical a bonus (the flavor implies producing more food, not using less...)).
+-Frenzy: Doubled both bonuses to +10% (to bring in line with e.g. Distinguished Admiralty).
+-Fixed missing German localizations.

 v1.4.5.3 (12-19-18)
 -Planetmind Creativity: Now gives -10% pop housing and amenities use.
 (Had the same issues as Distributed Planning Systems.)